What is Mega Camerupt as a Raid Boss?

 | Numel → Camerupt | 50 Candy |

-| Camerupt → Mega Camerupt | Mega Energy |
+| Camerupt → Mega Camerupt | Use Mega Energy |

-| Buddy Distance | 3 km per candy |
+| Buddy Distance | 3 km per Candy |

-- Walk Numel as buddy
+- Walk Numel as your buddy for passive Candy gain

 Best Mega Evolved Pokémon Against Mega Camerupt

-Key Strategy First
+Key Strategy

-- Use Water-type attacks
+- It takes double damage from Water-type attacks

-Absolute Best Mega Counters
+Best Mega Counters

 Primal Kyogre

-- Highest Water-type damage in the game
+- Highest Water-type damage output in Pokémon GO

 Mega Swampert